HermanPalishchuk/HermanPalishchuk/README.md

 About me:

 - Started to learn coding
-- Exploring Python
+- Learning Python

 I am highly motivated to get more knowledges in IT.
-Now exploring FastApi, Docker.
+Now exploring FastApi, Flask, Docker.

  ---